PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 | NGINX + PHP-FPM    | 2058.91             | 0.486                 |
 | NGINX + PHPFastCGI | 2734.21             | 0.366                 |

 <a name="realistic-benchmark"></a>For the more realistic benchmark, I created a small 500 page website application using the Symfony framework.
 This has a single route configured that selects a random page from the database (MySQL) and renders it using Twig.
-The Doctrine entity repository is cleared after each request, so the framework is not caching the results of the queries between requests.
+The Doctrine entity repository is cleared after each request, so the framework is not caching the results of the queries.
 A much greater performance can be achieved by not doing this, but the purpose of this benchmark is to test when the application has actual work to do - so I have not cheated.

 | 500 Page Website   | Requests Per Second | Time Per Request (ms) |
 |--------------------|---------------------|-----------------------|
 | NGINX + PHP-FPM    | 282.55              | 3.539                 |
 | NGINX + PHPFastCGI | 1334.64             | 0.749                 |

+## Author Note

+Whilst I hope you agree that the result of these benchmarks is impressive, there is more work to be done!
+This project is still not stable, and I welcome any contributions to the project that you may have.

+Also, if you are attending ConFoo and would like to hear more about this project then [please vote for my talk proposal](http://confoo.ca/en/call-for-papers/speaker/andrew-carter).

 ## References